valeriova96/IOT2020_assignments/assignment1/README.md

-# IOT2020_assignments

-Projects developed for the IOT exam (see >http://ichatz.me/Site/InternetOfThings2020)

-## Assignment 1 (Thingsboard, paho-mqtt and Python)
+# Assignment 1 (Thingsboard, paho-mqtt and Python)

 It consists by creating a script which generates random values for 2 weather stations simulated thanks to the [Thingsboard](https://thingsboard.io) technology.
 These informations are delivered thanks to an MQTT broker provided by [paho-mqtt](https://www.eclipse.org/paho/)